2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Michigan

 Of the 14 students majoring in geology at Wayne State, 64% are male and 36% are female.

-The in-demand bachelor’s degree programs at Grand Valley State University helped the school earn the #5 place on this year’s ranking of the most popular geological and earth sciences schools in Michigan.
-GVSU is a very large public school located in the suburb of Allendale.
+A rank of #5 on this year’s list means Grand Valley State University is a great place for geological and earth sciences students working on their bachelor’s degree.
+GVSU is a very large public school located in the large suburb of Allendale.

 About 58% of the students majoring in geology at the school are women while 42% are male.